 Right from an early age, Ramesses was introduced to military training and allowed to partly manage his own court.
 He was also given honorary ranks in the military.
 By the age of 10, he had attained the rank of captain in the army.

-In his early teens, he gained invaluable experience from the time spent marching with his father into battles.
-A few years before the death of his father, Ramesses, still in his teens, was appointed coregent.
+In his early teens, he gained invaluable experience from the time spent accompanying his father into battles.
+A few years before the death of his father, Ramesses, still in his teens, was appointed co-regent.

 Upon the death of his father, Seti I, the teenaged Ramesses became pharaoh of Egypt.
-One of his first initiatives as pharaoh was to construct a military base around the Nile delta.
-He hoped this would facilitate easy launch of military campaigns in Anatolia and Asia.
+One of his first initiatives as pharaoh was to construct a military base near the Nile delta.
+He hoped this would facilitate easy launch of military campaigns into Anatolia and Asia.

-- 20 Fact about Ptah, the Ancient Egyptian God of Creation
+- 20 Facts about Ptah, the Ancient Egyptian God of Creation

 - Egyptian Goddess Isis: Birth, Family, Powers and Role

 Ramesses’ Construction Projects – Memorial Temples, Abu Simbel, and Pi Ramesses

 In a bid to be recognized as not just a god king, but also the greatest pharaoh of his dynasty, Ramesses set about building temples and monuments of all shapes and sizes across Egypt and Nubia.

 This never-before-seen spree of construction would be one of the defining features of his reign.
 He also improved upon the projects that were started by his father; for example, the Hypostyle Hall at Karnak and the temples at Thebes and Abydos.